Winter Squash Ravioli

 By the way, it is important to toss them in flour as you finish them just to make sure they don’t stick.

 A Quick Salad

 A quick interlude on the ravioli thing.
 I just wanted to show you guys this delicious spinach salad that we served before the ravioli.
 Super simple ingredients: spinach, goat cheese, pomegranate seeds, and toasted walnuts.
 I also whisked together a quick apple cider vinaigrette that we served with this that was just out of this world.

 Back to Ravioli

-Once your ravioli are made, you can either cook them now or freeze them for later.
+Once your Winter Squash Ravioli are made, you can either cook them now or freeze them for later.
 Even if you are cooking them now, I recommend freezing them for a few minutes just to firm them up a bit.

 When you are ready to cook the ravioli, just toss them in salted boiling water for about 3-4 minutes.
 When all the ravioli are floating, they are done.